Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 Honest both in its simplicity, and in the truths they were allowed—nay, encouraged—to utter here, in private.
 Which was why Thurrsto’s cautious objection only earned him an assortment of interested head-turns and ear-flicks…and a couple of duck-nods.

 Daar of course was taking up most of the space all by himself, and picked that moment to stretch out luxuriantly in simultaneously the most disarming and intimidating gesture the situation could manage.
-“Why not?”
+"Why not?"

-“It’s a *fuck* of a flip of the tile,” Thurrsto said, gratefully accepting a cup of tea from Champion Gyotin.
-“A real all-or-nothing Ta’Shen.
-And coming from Singularity, who…uhm…”
+"It’s a *fuck* of a flip of the tile," Thurrsto said, gratefully accepting a cup of tea from Champion Gyotin.
+"A real all-or-nothing Ta’Shen.
+And coming from Singularity, who…uhm…"

 Daar watched him struggle for a polite way to phrase it, then bailed him out.
-“Have a history of plannin’ like a hungry cub raidin’ the pantry,” he offered, alongside a cup.
+"Have a history of plannin’ like a hungry cub raidin’ the pantry," he offered, alongside a cup.

 Thurrsto duck-nodded gratefully.
-“Which I gather you were known to do, yeah.”
+"Which I gather you were known to do, yeah."

 Daar stretched again - he felt utterly non-threatened, and that was encouraging - and chittered quietly.
-“On the regular!”
+"On the regular!"

 There were chitters in response, and Thurrsto joined them as he stared into the hearth, half-daydreaming as he imagined Daar—never tiny even as a cub, and burdened for his earliest years with a medical backpack to keep him well-stocked in meals and to monitor his blood chemistry—sneaking and skulking around the commune kitchens.

 Naturally, Reeko’s mind jumped to the obvious question any policeman would ask.

-“How often did you get caught?”
+"How often did you get caught?"

-“Not so often as ‘ya’d think!
-Slinkin’ and sneakin’ all quiet-like ain’t easy but I can manage sometimes,” Daar chittered at the memory.
-“But!
+"Not so often as ‘ya’d think!
+Slinkin’ and sneakin’ all quiet-like ain’t easy but I can manage sometimes," Daar chittered at the memory.
+"But!
 Why pretend?
 I had Regaari do mosta my sneakin’ for me, in exchange ‘fer brawlin’ lessons.
-Floofy lil’ silverfurs are the *most* sneakiest!” he gestured to the silver-furred majority in the room, and wagged his tail happily at the chitters.
+Floofy lil’ silverfurs are the *most* sneakiest!" he gestured to the silver-furred majority in the room, and wagged his tail happily at the chitters.

-“That they are…” Reeko shot Thurrsto the amused look that captured a lot about the essential tension between spy and policeman.
+"That they are…" Reeko shot Thurrsto the amused look that captured a lot about the essential tension between spy and policeman.

 Thurrsto in turn shot him an absolutely *shameless* pant-grin.
 Hadn’t been caught yet!

 Daar rumbled an amused rumble, and got them back on track.
-“Anyhow, we’ve got time ‘ta plan this prop’ly.
+"Anyhow, we’ve got time ‘ta plan this prop’ly.
 It ain’t Singularity who’s doin’ the plannin’, which was prudent o’ them.
-They’ve just…delivered the weapon.”
+They’ve just…delivered the weapon."

-“An untested and *untestable* weapon,” Champion Kuriya chimed in, agreeing with Thurrsto.
+"An untested and *untestable* weapon," Champion Kuriya chimed in, agreeing with Thurrsto.

-“The effectiveness of which will only become apparent in the moment we use it,” Thurrsto added.
+"The effectiveness of which will only become apparent in the moment we use it," Thurrsto added.

-“The alternative bein’ a long, slow war over centuries, on *their* terms, on the back of a totally fuckin’ crippled economic an’ industrial base,”  Daar replied.
-“Thurrsto…Cousin.
-We’re doomed ‘ta lose that fight. *Maybe* we wouldn’t be if Earth weren’t about to be blasted away, but…even then.”
+"The alternative bein’ a long, slow war over centuries, on *their* terms, on the back of a totally fuckin’ crippled economic an’ industrial base,"  Daar replied.
+"Thurrsto…Cousin.
+We’re doomed ‘ta lose that fight. *Maybe* we wouldn’t be if Earth weren’t about to be blasted away, but…even then."

-“Just how badly *were* we crippled?”
+"Just how badly *were* we crippled?"
 Thurrsto asked the room in general, by which everyone knew he meant the Champion of Goldpaw.

 Champion Sheeyo groomed his whiskers with a claw, his usual self-comfort habit.
-“There’s a human word…*turbofucked.”*
+"There’s a human word…*turbofucked."*

-“...Well, that’s expressive.”
+"...Well, that’s expressive."

 Uriigo made a disbelieving sound.
-“Why’d anyone wanna fuck on turbo?
-Seems like it’s missin’ the point…”
+"Why’d anyone wanna fuck on turbo?
+Seems like it’s missin’ the point…"

-“I think that’s the general idea of the expression,” Sheeyo agreed.
+"I think that’s the general idea of the expression," Sheeyo agreed.

-“So, fucked an’ ya don’t even get ‘ta enjoy it. …Yeah.
-That fits.”
+"So, fucked an’ ya don’t even get ‘ta enjoy it. …Yeah.
+That fits."

 Sage nods circled the room.

-“Economic recovery at this point is the work of generations.
+"Economic recovery at this point is the work of generations.
 A hundred years or more, and that’s if we get a hundred years of peace.
 Our output in every sector has already sharply declined…give it another seven or eight years, ten at the absolute most, and it’ll *plunge* as the population becomes either too young, too old or too maimed to work.
-The ensuing depression will last until the cubs being born today are adults, and it’ll fall to them to finally lift us out.”
+The ensuing depression will last until the cubs being born today are adults, and it’ll fall to them to finally lift us out."

 He sighed and shook his head.
-“The terrible, almost *disloyal* thing is…the humans losing their homeworld may actually be what saves us from the worst.
-They’re evacuating their young, able-bodied and talented, just when we need young, able-bodied and talented people.”
+"The terrible, almost *disloyal* thing is…the humans losing their homeworld may actually be what saves us from the worst.
+They’re evacuating their young, able-bodied and talented, just when we need young, able-bodied and talented people."

-“It ain’t gonna be so good as that, given they’re gonna be traumatized and recoverin’ too,” Daar observed.
-“An’ like you said…all of that is if we get peace.”
+"It ain’t gonna be so good as that, given they’re gonna be traumatized and recoverin’ too," Daar observed.
+"An’ like you said…all of that is if we get peace."

-“In other words, flipping the tile for a Pyrrhic victory is our only winning move…” Thurrsto mused.
+"In other words, flipping the tile for a Pyrrhic victory is our only winning move…" Thurrsto mused.

-“Yup.”
+"Yup."
 Daar duck-nodded grimly, and started counting off on his claws.
-“The gao are spent, humanity’s spent, the ten’gewek an’ e-skurel-ir ain’t economic players, Singularity an’ the OmoAru are too small, the Celzi an’ their friends are too fuckin’ cowardly, the Dominion won’t never be rid of the rot ‘til after we win anyway, an’ the Entity won’t go along with any plan that reduces its own survival odds.”
+"The gao are spent, humanity’s spent, the ten’gewek an’ e-skurel-ir ain’t economic players, Singularity an’ the OmoAru are too small, the Celzi an’ their friends are too fuckin’ cowardly, the Dominion won’t never be rid of the rot ‘til after we win anyway, an’ the Entity won’t go along with any plan that reduces its own survival odds."

-Thurrsto drank his tea. “...Then I do like this plan after all.”
+Thurrsto drank his tea. "...Then I do like this plan after all."

 There was quiet chittering, which the Great Father played upon.
-“It’s the bestest plan!
-‘Cuz we ain’t got any other!”
+"It’s the bestest plan!
+‘Cuz we ain’t got any other!"

 Thurrsto couldn’t help but chitter at the absurd optimism in the Great Father’s voice and wagging tail.
-“Your logic is, as always, unassailable…”
+"Your logic is, as always, unassailable…"

-“Essactly!
+"Essactly!
 Real big brain moves all up in here.
-Anyhoo,” crushing snuggle-time, naturally.
+Anyhoo," crushing snuggle-time, naturally.
 The Great Father rolled to his side and gestured for everyone to gather by the fire.
 Who could resist such an open invitation to Brotherhood?
 He pulled them all to himself with his great arms and legs, and thereby applied his patented brand of physically intense affection.

 He was at least nice enough to permit everyone a bit of shallow breathing.